singularity-data/risingwave-docs/docs/Getting-Started.md

     ```
     :::tip

     RisingWave has two running modes: standard mode and light mode.
 In the light mode, all nodes will be started in one process.
-Use the light mode if you need to do some quick tests.
-In the standard mode, the meta node, compute node, and the serving node are started in three separate processes.
+If you need to do some quick tests, use the light mode.
+In the standard mode, the meta node, compute node, and the frontend node are started in three separate processes.

     :::